Pretro/gymstore/README.md

 + Test result: The user has the possibility to continue shopping by pressing the button "Continue shopping".

-+ Test result: The user can add, remove and delete products from the cart page.

 + Test result: The user can go to the checkout page by pressing the "Continue to checkout" button.

 ### __Checkout Page__

-+ Test result: The user was able to fill in his data in the checkout form and complete the order by pressing the button "Complete order"
++ Test result: The user was able to fill in his data in the checkout form and complete the order by pressing the button "Complete order".
+When pressing the button a comfirmation of the order appears.

 ### __Sign Up Page__